Advanced Software (return to the homepage)

 Prioritising fair compensation for employees’ hard work and time is crucial for attracting and retaining talent.
 When employees receive fair wages that are regularly adjusted as per rising inflation, they can maintain their standard of living, feel satisfied, and remain connected with the organisation.

-To determine fair pay for workers, companies should first assess the prevailing wage rates in their specific job market.
+• To determine fair pay for workers, companies should first assess the prevailing wage rates in their specific job market.
 For instance, Forbes Advisor notes that as of April 1, 2024, the minimum wage in the UK for workers aged 21 and above is £11.41 per hour, while it stands £8.60 an hour for those aged between 18 to 20, and £6.40 for those aged between 16 and 17, including apprentices.
-The next step involves researching competitor’s salary offerings and their approaches to raises.

 8. Improve on-boarding process

 The on-boarding process is the first impression that employees have of their new organisation.
 If employees experience poor on-boarding, they may quickly become disengaged, confused, and felt lack of connection with the company.
-Therefore, to retain top talent, you should create an effective onboarding process that provides a warm welcome, clear expectations, and opportunities for growth and development.
-You should ensure that new hires are properly introduced to the company’ culture, mission, and vision from day one.
+This can lead to long-term retention challenges.
+On the other hand, when employees feel welcomed and part of the team from day one, they are more likely to embrace their roles and stay with the organisation for an extended period.

 9. Offer professional growth opportunities

 Offering employees opportunities to grow and develop professionally is a great way for companies to retain good employees.
 It’s a win-win situation for both employees and employers.
 Employees enhance their skill-set and career trajectory, while the company benefits from having a skilled and knowledgeable workforce.
-You can offer employee development opportunities through training, upskilling and reskilling, mentorship programs, support for further education, and options for internal promotions.
-This makes employees happier, more satisfied, and more likely to stay with the company, ultimately making your company culturally stronger.

 10. Employee satisfaction is key to success